dereneaton/ipyrad/docs/pedicularis_cli.rst

 Download the empirical example data set (*Pedicularis*)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These data are hosted online at the NCBI sequence read archive (SRA) under
+These data are archived on the NCBI sequence read archive (SRA) under
 accession id SRP021469.
 For convenience, I also host the data at a
 publicly available Dropbox link which is a bit easier to access.
-If you haven't already, run the code below to download and decompress the
+Run the code below to download and decompress the fastq data files,
-fastq data files, which will save into a directory called
+which will save them into a directory called ``example_empirical_data/``.
-``example_empirical_data/``.
 The compressed file size is approximately 1.1GB.

 .. code:: bash